From the NWSL to Australia and Venezuela: Allegations of sexual abuse in women’s football have become a ‘mo...

 Women’s football has been through a seriously shocking week and it does not look like it is going to end soon.
 The solidarity that was shown for Farrelly and Shim in the pause of Wednesday's matches was just another indication of how the players are coming together to make sure this problem is not ignored and that change happens.

 The suspension of Riley’s coaching license is one small step in the right direction.
-The introduction of the NWSL’s Anti-Harassment Policy for a Safe Work Environment is another, as will be an independent process to investigation allegations in Australia.
+The announcement of no fewer than five separate investigations into the allegations against him will hopefully see further action taken, and the same goes for the independent process to investigate allegations in Australia.
 But it will take a long time until all of these small steps are enough.

 "I want more," Shim said on Today.
 "I want more justice, I want better policies, I want players to be protected."